-By Rule 80(3) the reconciliation statement shall be furnished in the GSTR 9C.
-The provisions of Section 44(2) require reconciliation of the figures declared in 'return furnished for the financial year' with the 'audited financial statement'.
+By virtue of rule 80(3) the reconciliation statement shall be furnished in the GSTR 9C.
+The provisions of Section 44(2) require reconciliation of the figures declared in 'return furnished for the financial year with the 'audited financial statement'.
 It appears that the return furnished for the financial year refers to the annual return furnished.

-In addition to the three provisions mentioned above, there are number of provisions which are relevant for carrying out audit or reconciliation.
-Most of these provisions are provided in Appendix 1.
+In addition to the above three provisions, there are number of provisions which are relevant for carrying out audit or reconciliation.
+Most of the provisions which are relevant for audit are provided in Appendix 1.